 Congratulations - Your ITA Application for training has been approved!
 You are now on your way to training and the career of your choice.
 We will make the arrangements so you can attend the school you selected.
-You have been approved for the following: Training Provider Type of Training Estimated Start Date Estimated Completion Date progress.
-Should you encounter any cha t we keep in touch as we will be monitoring your illenges that might affect your ability to successfully nent, please give us a call.
-If your address or phone oon as possible.
-Starting Your Training: 그것이 되어요요요요요 하는 사람들이 되었다면 하다 하다 하나 아들은 이 아름다면 하다 하나 나를 하다 하다. start your courses based on the estimated start date listed uled, your funding may be reallocated unless: The School changed you You were ill or in accide Family death Once you start your training we ask tha at you provide us with the following: Attendance Forms: (CDF) monthly while in training.
-If you submit written attendance forms weekly attendance forms to your Career Development Facilitator or training is less than one month (30 days), you must to your CDF.
-The attendance form will be provided to form to the office, but we must receive this form as stated Progress Reports: cards and/ or certificates as you complet of these forms.
-If you are having difficu ig in training.
-When you receive progress reports, report e modules of your training, please provide us with a copy ulties, let us know.
-Our Career Center Staff and Resource tial if you agree to provide MOED progress reports.
-Customer's initials here: Notification of Completion: your CDF within two (2) weeks of comp nust submit a copy of your certificate of completion to pleting your course.
-If you receive a license or to your CDF within two (2) weeks of receipt.
+You have been approved for the following:

+Training Provider

+Type of Training

+Estimated Start Date

+Estimated Completion Date

+During your training it is imperative that we keep in touch as we will be monitoring your progress.
+Should you encounter any challenges that might affect your ability to successfully complete training and/or obtain employment, please give us a call.
+If your address or phone number changes, please let us know as soon as possible.

+Starting Your Training:

+MOED will make every effort for you to start your courses based on the estimated start date listed above.
+If you do not start class as scheduled, your funding may be reallocated unless:

+- o The School changed your start date

+- You were ill or in accident

+- o Family death

+Once you start your training we ask that you provide us with the following:

+Attendance Forms:

+You must complete and submit written attendance forms to your Career Development Facilitator (CDF) monthly while in training.
+If your training is less than one month (30 days), you must submit written attendance forms weekly to your CDF.
+The attendance form will be provided to you.
+You can email, fax, or bring this form to the office, but we must receive this form as stated above.

+Progress Reports:

+We want to know how well you are doing in training.
+When you receive progress reports, report cards and/ or certificates as you complete modules of your training, please provide us with a copy of these forms.
+If you are having difficulties, let us know.
+Our Career Center Staff and Resource services are available to you.
+Please initial if you agree to provide MOED progress reports.

+Customer's initials here: \\\\\

+Notification of Completion:

+Upon completion of your training, you must submit a copy of your certificate of completion to your CDF within two (2) weeks of completing your course.
+If you receive a license or certifications, a copy must be submitted to your CDF within two (2) weeks of receipt.